 First steps with Cookies in JavaScript

-Many times we want to save some other information from our user who is visiting a web page but for various reasons we do not want to use server-side technologies.
+Many times we want to save some information about our user visiting a web page but for various reasons, server-side technologies are not desired.

-By using other technologies such as Android, desktop applications or any application on the server side, the answer when wanting to save information persistently in files and/or databases is easier; with JavaScript we have some similar solutions like Cookies.
+When using other technologies like Android, desktop applications, or any server-side application, it's easier to answer the need to save information persistently in files and/or databases; with JavaScript, we have some similar solutions like Cookies.

 Cookies are small files that are stored on web pages.